Azure/OnBoardVMInsights/Policy/README.md

 - With Custom policies, customer creates them themselves, such as by running Add-VMInsightsPolicy.ps1.
 Customer can sign up to see changes through GitHub notifications, and can decide to apply themselves.

 Let know any feedback around this.

+For any questions, to give feedback:
+* email: AzMonOnboardAtScale@microsoft.com